Budget process

 The LSB can levy a tax based on a property’s value.
 The LSB tax is calculated by multiplying the tax rate by the assessed value of the property.

-In order to use the PLT system to collect a levy or a fee, the LSB is required to provide the Ministry of Finance with a by-law authorizing the Ministry of Finance to bill and collect on the LSBs behalf before December 31 of the previous year.
+In order to opt-in to the consolidated PLT one-bill system for collecting levies or fees, the LSB is required to provide the Ministry of Finance with a by-law authorizing the Ministry of Finance to bill and collect on behalf of the LSBs before December 31st of the previous year.
+The by-law should contain the following:

-• name of LSB
+• name of LSB.

-• the year in which it applies
+• the year in which it applies.

-• example: The LSB of XXXX authorizes the Ministry of Finance to collect levy or fee calculated using Methodology (1 or 2) in the OPTA system, on their behalf for a total amount of $XX.XX .
-Dated, signed, and sealed by the LSB
+• example: “The LSB of XXXX authorizes the Ministry of Finance to collect levy or fee calculated using Methodology (1 or 2 or 3) in the OPTA system, on their behalf for a total amount calculated in OPTA based on assessment roll provided by the Municipal Property Assessment Corporation (MPAC)”.
+Dated, signed, and sealed by the LSB.

 Ministry grant program payment process

+The ministry operating grant was established when the LSBs were created based on services they were providing.
 Not all LSBs receive grant funding to offset costs of operations.
-The ministry operating grant was established when the LSBs were created based on services they were providing.
 There is no guarantee that funding would be available to newly established LSBs.

 Revenues and expenses